An Embassy from the East-India Company: Publication history

+The initial titles were extremely long.
+The Dutch title is conventionally abbreviated to Het Gezantschap or Het Gezantschap aan den grooten Tartarische Cham and the English title to An Embassy from the East-India Company.
+The German and Latin titles distinguished the entourage as a legation, rather than a full embassy.

 The French, German, and Latin versions of the book were all published by Van Meurs.
 These versions are not merely translated, their contents were heavily edited as well.
 Depending on the translation, the book focuses more heavily on certain aspects (for example religion), whilst leaving other parts out, depending on the culture and biases of the intended audiences.
 The publications were heavily edited, geared towards commercial interests of the publisher.
+The anonymous introduction added to the Latin edition, relating details from the travels of Marco Polo, was probably composed by Jacob Golius.

 The English translation was the only one not published by Van Meurs, and was instead published by John Ogilby.
-This version also includes excerpts from Athanasius Kircher's China monumentis, a compiled work featuring knowledge available about China in 17th century Europe, as well as an epistle of John Adams, a British missionary in China.
+This version also includes excerpts from Athanasius Kircher's China Illustrata, a work chiefly compiled from accounts by the Jesuit China Mission, as well as an epistle of "John Adams", the Jesuit Johann Adam Schall von Bell, opposing the aims of the Dutch mission.